History, Mission & Vision

-The mission of the Department of Cell and Developmental Biology is to advance basic biomedical research at the cellular, molecular and organism level, and to prepare for the future by the training of medical and graduate students.
+The mission of the Department of Cell and Developmental Biology is to advance basic biomedical research at the cellular, molecular and organism level, and to prepare for the future by the training of medical and graduate students, and postdoctoral fellows.

 The vision of the Department is to be internationally recognized for academic excellence, innovation, creativity, and integrity, and acknowledged as a world leader for both research and educational contributions.